 The Nominating and Corporate Governance Committee was established to assist our Board in fulfilling its responsibilities for identifying qualified individuals to become members of the Board; determining the composition and compensation of the Board and its committees; monitoring the effectiveness of the Board and facilitating the measurement of the effectiveness of its committees; and developing, monitoring and evaluating sound corporate governance policies and procedures promoting honest and ethical conduct, including policies pertaining to the identification and treatment of conflicts of interest.
 The members of the Nominating and Corporate Governance Committee for all or part of 2012 were Messrs.
 Clearman, Greenberg, deVenny, Scott and Lindelow.
 Since December 2012, the committee has consisted of Mr. Clearman (Chairman), Mr. Greenberg and Mr. DeVenny.
-The Nominating and Corporate Governance Committee is an "independent director" as defined in Rule 5605(a)(2) of the NASDAQ Marketplace Rules.
+The Nominating and Corporate Governance Committee held four meetings during 2012.
+The Board has determined that each member of the Nominating and Corporate Governance Committee is an "independent director" as defined in Rule 5605(a)(2) of the NASDAQ Marketplace Rules.